 Locum Tenens Psychiatry Hourly Rate and Locum Psychiatrist Salary

 Unlike the locum tenens psychologist salary, the hourly rate for a locum tenens psychiatrist can vary based on several factors, including location, experience, and the specific assignment.
 According to data from the staffing firm Staff Care, locum tenens psychiatrists earned an average hourly rate of $223 in 2020.

-When it comes to salary, locum tenens psychiatrists are typically paid on a per diem or weekly basis, rather than a traditional annual salary.
-According to Medscape’s 2021 Physician Compensation Report, locum tenens psychiatrists earn an average of $264,000 per year, although this can vary widely depending on the number of assignments completed and the rate of pay for each assignment.
+Regarding salary, locum tenens psychiatrists are typically paid per diem or weekly rather than a traditional annual salary.
+According to Medscape’s 2021 Physician Compensation Report, locum tenens psychiatrists earn an average of $264,000 annually.
+However, this can vary widely depending on the number of assignments completed and the pay rate for each.

 It’s worth noting that locum tenens psychiatrists may also be eligible for additional benefits, such as malpractice insurance, travel reimbursement, and housing accommodations, depending on the terms of their contract.
 Overall, locum tenens psychiatrists can earn a competitive hourly rate or salary while enjoying the flexibility and variety of assignments that come with working as a locum tenens provider.

 We are a dedicated team of legal professionals specializing in physician contracts at Physician Contract Attorney.
 With years of experience in the healthcare industry, we deeply understand the challenges faced by physicians when navigating complex employment contracts.
 Our mission is to ensure that our clients are protected and well-represented.
 We focus on providing sound legal advice tailored to your unique needs, empowering you to negotiate your contract with confidence.
 For more information or to schedule a consultation, please reach out to us today.